geotools/geotools/docs/user/welcome/upgrade.rst

 WMTS - WebMapTileServer initialisation
 --------------------------------------

-We have introdused a new contructor for the WebMapTileServer.
+We have introduced a new contructor for the WebMapTileServer.
 The reason is that any HTTP headers must be specified prior to initialisation.

 This might introduce a problem where a constuctor taking three arguments are used.